Watch this guide as a video

 Second Refusal: Better Travel History, But No Preparation

 After the first refusal, Nar waited a few years and actively built up his profile — traveling to Mexico, Venezuela, Barcelona, Portugal, and other Latin American and European countries.
 He also grew his business and improved his income.
 By his second attempt, he assumed the travel history alone would be enough to get approved.
 As he put it: 'I thought it was logical that they would give me the visa because I had traveled.'
-But he went in without preparing his purpose — he .
+But he went in without preparing his purpose — he didn't know that he needed to clearly frame why he was going.

 Need help with your visa preparation?